 The other people affected by this case are Graham’s current wife and 11 year-old son, who have had to face journalists on their doorstep, watched their savings dwindle and see the toll it has taken on Graham.

 Graham was reluctant to talk about the emotional impact of his circumstances, worried that his friends, family and clients might question his ability to cope.
 Nevertheless, he said that “the stress and outcome of the case have made me feel depressed and unmotivated as such a large percentage of what I earn goes towards the maintenance of someone I have not spoken to for over a decade”.
 He has also found it hard to sleep, wound up about the injustice and how he has been badly let down by the legal system.

 So what is it that motivates Graham to continue this physically, emotionally and financially draining battle?
 The answer is justice.

 “One of my core values is that you work hard and don’t expect anyone to support you; not the state, your family or your ex-spouse of nearly 15 years” Graham says.
 “I assumed that the value of working would be supported by the courts of our supposedly fair and just nation, and so when it wasn’t, it really shook my belief that I lived in a fair society”.

 Justice is such an important principle that he wishes to fight for it, and is spurred on by the outpouring of support from men and women in a similar situation.
-The UK is known as the divorce capital for gold digging spouses and many people feel that this should change.

 Here are some of the facts of the case: